London, Ontario: Education

 London public elementary and secondary schools are governed by four school boards – the Thames Valley District School Board, the London District Catholic School Board and the French first-language school boards (the Conseil scolaire Viamonde and the Conseil scolaire catholique Providence or CSC).
 The CSC has a satellite office in London.

 There are also more than twenty private schools in the city.

 The city is home to two post-secondary institutions: the University of Western Ontario (UWO) and Fanshawe College, a college of applied arts and technology.
 UWO, founded in 1878, has about 3,500 full-time faculty and staff members and almost 30,000 undergraduate and graduate students.
 The Richard Ivey School of Business, part of UWO, was formed in 1922.
 UWO has two affiliated colleges: Huron University College, founded in 1863 (also the founding college of UWO) and King's University College, founded in 1954.
-As well as one former affiliated college; Brescia University College, founded in 1919 (Canada's only university-level women's college).
-All three are liberal arts colleges with religious affiliations: Huron with the Anglican Church of Canada and King's and Brescia with the Roman Catholic Church.
+The two are liberal arts colleges with religious affiliations: Huron with the Anglican Church of Canada and King's with the Roman Catholic Church.